jimmyfresh1/TowerofTattle/work/Command/treatment.md

-//Episode Garden

-ASP-c-Alphonse Alphonse talks about all kinds of junk scams.
-They're learning new tricks.
-Hand written.
-ASP-reveal

-ASP-eGarden Um.
-Why are we hiding from your mom?// Because we didn't dress up for the party. // Ok?
-She's an NPC.
--cont: //Then you go up to her.
-Go on. // Er, I don't feel like it!"
-Shiori said rubbing her ears. //Still, I just don't feel like we're doing anything useful...
--cont: Ugh.
-My mom got stupidly dressed for this.
-She put on some really tacky red lipstick... //Mekuru, this is a waste of time.
-You're using toy binoculars!//
--cont: We don't have time for this!
-Shiori stamped her foot.
-"We have to recover your 'self'!
-Everything else is just a sideshow!
-Shiori snapped.
-Or at least as much as Shiori could snap.
-"You're...
-You're right.
-I'm getting caught up."
--cont: N...no... you're right.
-I'm paying attention to stupid stuff.
-But I just...
-This can be useful. //But looking at them isn't going to matter if we can't even hear them.
--cont: I can hear them.
-Barely.//All the way from here?//Yeah... just almost.//Hi//Eeek!
-Shiori and I jump in unison.
--cont: Clarie pops up. //Cl...Clarie?//I always remembered her as someone like Boo Radley.
-I guess when this party was going on, she was hanging out in the actual house?
--cont: Why aren't you with adults?
-Hookie?
-Fight with mom?//Er...
-There's pretty much no way to explain, 'we're trying to solve a murder, and a few days from now you're one of the victims!'
--cont: We're shy and want to know more about Hanari.//Why not ask?//We're nosy kids.
-Can't ask some things of a lady.
-Or they'll hit you.//Hana doesn't hit.
-She's kind.
-And gentle.//No, no!
-She totally does!
-Totally!
--cont: Must have said something insensitive like you always do.
-Shiori lines.//I just said she had a pretty name!
-Because she's pretty just like a flower!//And then?
--cont: And that Hannah was the name of a Biblical lady who really wanted Biblical kids.
-And that Hana's baby clock is ticking and she sniffed out Nick as the only good match for miles, so it was like, you know, romantic!
--cont: Even I wanted to hit her for that one.//Uhuh.
-Story checks out.
-Good karate chop on head for that one, deserved.//It still hurt though..//You're eavesdropping?//Calm down.
-Breathe in.
-Stop trying to shut out the ambient noise.
--cont: Scene describing Mekuru's hearing improving, whispers in the air, making her shudder.//
--cont: I can't believe you're actually making cider from that orchard.
-You've always been such a pain about it just because you hate apples!
--cont: Nick you ugly bastard!
-Stop stringing her along.
--cont: Ahhh...
-Hana, if only you were my actual daughter!
--cont: I'm telling you.
-There were children.
-They all disappeared.
-They would've been your age by now, he growled.
--cont: Ok pops, what about us?
-They must have thought you were ugly like sin.
--cont: They disappeared into the Earth like the Pied Piper!//Last time you said they were whisked away to the ocean, Nick groans.
--cont: I have picture evidence! // I know what it looks like, pops, but it's <em>digitally edited.</em>// That is not possible.
-Comptuers can't do that sort of thing.

-ASP-eGarden Hana's sniffing out his wallet...
-Shiori gaped.
--cont: Hana should just find someone else from outside the town, I said, my brain trying to forget that was a totally meaningless prospect.
--cont: And how's Nick feel?//Not repulsed.
-But a little weirded out.
-When we were toddlers, she babysat us pretty sure.
-Can't remember too well.
--cont: Are you serious?
-She's a dinosaur.//Clarie frowns.
-"She was only a teenager.
-Not that bad age difference."//A teenaged dinosaur.//If you want to know more about her, come with.
--cont: You learn a lot looking at someone's art.The two of us were transfixed.
-We'd never seen anything like it.
-It was...Awful.
--cont: "Mm.
-Not great.
-Al's got an eye for great art, but no heart to say she's no Picasso.
-Nick's too cowardly to mention her complete lack of taste.
-Kyrie won't say it gives her the heeby jeebies."
--cont: "And you?"
-"Don't like to hear cutting words.
-Won't say them."
-"Mom's honest, though."
-"Your mother is often mean.
-White noise."
--cont: She's right, but somehow I don't like how bluntly she said it.
--cont: Mekuru can't help herself and she turns her ears on more powerfully.
-Clarie kindly shuts her ears.
-'It's ok. you don't have to.'

--cont: It looks like The Scream... oh my god, is that Nick?
-I... actually am not sure. // Look, he's screaming, just like the Munch painting!
--cont: No. In the Munch Painting, it's a common misconception.
-He's not screaming himself.
-He hears it.
-Screaming.//...who?
-Whose scream?
-Who's... screaming? "...nature.
-Nature's infinite scream."
--cont: "Actually, based on the sky's strange color and the time of the pai-"//"Some hackfrauds think the scream is Krakatoa exploding.
-Silly.
-Needlessly impoverishes the piece.
-No imagination."
--cont: Shiori falls silent and simply puffs up her cheeks while squeezing Yorick to her chest.//...sorry.
-Said too much.
-Sometimes my tongue's still sharp.
-"Oh, Shiori always pouts."
--cont: "No, to you.
-Said too much about your mother.// "I don't care.
-Say what you want about her."//No. You looked sad.
--cont: Mekuru relates to the Infinite Scream.
-Even right now, she feels like...// I should... go.
-Be good.//Clarie goes back.
--cont: Now Alexa pops up.
--cont: Ahhh!
-Where do you even come from?!
-Where were you?
--cont: I got lost in a book, she said sadly.
--cont: Alexa leads them to something important like the family statue.
-It's in the drawing room.
--cont: Consumarre Est Coniungi.
--cont: //TTSAcquisition Unlock a Belladonna 1Probably bleeding cone.
 <!-- -cont: "Dammit!" // Shiori gasps, "you can't say that Mu!" // Ugh.
 This is the worst. //It's kinda like the mu.
 You could say it was like you're your mom's purpose, Shiori says trying to be bright and optimistic. -->